prometheus-pve/prometheus-pve-exporter/README.rst

 * ``PVE_TOKEN_NAME``: token name
 * ``PVE_TOKEN_VALUE``: token value

-To use the contents of a file to set one of the above variables, suffice the environment variable name with ``_FILE``.
-This is useful for passing the values via docker_ or podman_'s secret feature.
+As an alternative to passing sensitive information via environment variables, ``_FILE`` may be appended to any of the previously listed environment variables, causing the application to load the values for those variables from files.
+In particular, this can be used to load passwords from `Docker swarm`_- or `Podman secrets`_ stored in ``/run/secrets/<secret_name>`` files.

-For example, to set the ``PVE_USER`` from a file, you can bind mount the file (or have docker/podman do it for you) and set the ``PVE_USER_FILE`` environment variable to the mount location, which could be something like ``/run/secrets/pve-username``.
+For example, to set the password from a file, bind mount the file and set the ``PVE_PASSWORD_FILE`` environment variable to the mount location.
+E.g., something like ``/run/secrets/pve-password``.

 Optional: